marekv69/reduxTwitterTestApp/README.md

 ## TODO
 * Divide application into more Redux containers
+* Move sorting and filtering to reducer + filter and sort immutablejs collections
 * keep sortingAndFilteringOptions in state only if some tweets are shown in the GUI
 * divide app into more reducers
 * Try using redux-devtools